kamiyaa/joshuto/docs/configuration/keymap.toml.md

  - `copy_filename`: copy the file name to clipboard
     - clipboard support requires xsel, xclip, or wl-copy
  - `copy_filename_without_extension`: copy the file name without the extension to clipboard
- - `copy_filepath`: copy the file path to clipboard
+ - `copy_filepath`: copy the current file path to clipboard
  - `copy_dirpath`: copy the current directory path to clipboard

  - `set_mode`: Set read, write, execute permissions of current file
- - `touch`: create a new file or update an existing file's modified time
+ - `touch`: create a new file or update the modified date of an existing file

 ## Search

  - `search`: search via string
     - case insensitive
  - `search_glob`: search via shell globbing